 About: The Gold Coast is considered the best surfing destination in Australia and the Superbank is a highly popular man-made stretch of beach ideal for surfing.
-The Superbank wave was created following the start of the dredging of sand away from the Tweed Rivermouth is formed by the stretch of sand along the southern points at Snapper Rocks – Kirra, Rainbow Bay and Greenmount.
+The Superbank wave was created following the start of the dredging of sand away from the Tweed Rivermouth is formed by the stretch of sand along with the southern points at Snapper Rocks – Kirra, Rainbow Bay, and Greenmount.
 It is the site of the annual surfing competition.
-The Gold Coast with its abundance of Halal cafes and restaurants make this an ideal surf and beach destination for Muslim travelers.
+The Gold Coast with its abundance of Halal cafes and restaurants makes this an ideal surf and beach destination for Muslim travelers.

 Surf: The Superbank's break is one of the world’s best surf destinations for passionate surfers.
 The wave is a right-hand point break that regularly barrels and can produce heavy, hollow barrels only suited for the experienced surfer.

 Location: Located in Coolangatta just north of the New South Wales/Queensland border.